dy/sprae/readme.md

 _Sprae_ is a compact & ergonomic progressive enhancement framework.<br/>
 It provides `:`-attributes for inline markup logic with [_signals_](https://github.com/proposal-signals/proposal-signals) reactivity.<br/>
-Perfect for small-scale websites (landings), prototypes, or lightweight UI.<br/>
+Perfect for small-scale websites, prototypes, or lightweight UI.<br/>

 ## Usage